confluentinc/schema-registry/docs/schema_registry_tutorial.rst

    {"error_code":409,"message":"Schema being registered is incompatible with an earlier schema"}

 To keep the contract, the new schema must assume default values for the new fields if they are not provided.
-Change the schema to assume a default value for `region`.
+Therefore, there must be a default value for `region` to maintain backward compatibility.
+Consider the updated Payment schema in the file `Payment2b.avsc`:

 .. sourcecode:: json

+   $ cat src/main/resources/avro/io/confluent/examples/clients/basicavro/Payment2b.avsc
    [
    {"namespace": "io.confluent.examples.clients.basicavro",
     "type": "record",